MoleMan1024/audiowagon/docs/index.markdown

   - unknown brand USB-A to µSD adapter, black, with label "MjX R/C Technic", using a µSD card
   - unknown brand USB-C adapter, gray, with SD and µSD slot and LED, using another adapter SD to µSD, using a µSD card (this one could be fixed by removing the second unnecessary adapter)
-- The app will *not* work with Polestar/Volvo OTA car software version 2.0 nor 2.1.
-You will need the car software version 2.2 or higher (or 1.9 or lower).

 ## How to use